alvertogit/bigdata_docker/README.md

 The main components of this virtual environment are listed below:

 * [Python] (3.7): an interpreted high-level programming language for general-purpose programming.
+* [Jupyter Lab] (1.2.6): a web-based interactive development environment for [Jupyter Notebooks], code, and data.
-* [Keras] ([Tensorflow] built-in): a high-level neural networks [API], written in [Python] and capable of running on top of [TensorFlow], CNTK, or Theano.
+* [Keras] ([TensorFlow] built-in): a high-level neural networks [API], written in [Python] and capable of running on top of [TensorFlow], CNTK, or Theano.
-* [Tensorflow] (2.1.0): an open source [Deep Learning] library for high performance numerical computation using data flow graphs.
+* [TensorFlow] (2.1.0): an open source [Deep Learning] library for high performance numerical computation using data flow graphs.
-* [Matplotlib] (3.1.2): a plotting library for [Python] and its numerical mathematics extension [NumPy].
+* [Matplotlib] (3.1.3): a plotting library for [Python] and its numerical mathematics extension [NumPy].
 * [NumPy] (1.18.1): a library for [Python], adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
-* [Pandas] (1.0.0):  an open source library providing high-performance, easy-to-use data structures and data analysis tools for [Python].
+* [Pandas] (1.0.1):  an open source library providing high-performance, easy-to-use data structures and data analysis tools for [Python].
-* [scikit-learn] (0.22.1): a [machine learning] library for [Python].
+* [scikit-learn] (0.22.2): a [machine learning] library for [Python].
 It features various classification, regression and clustering algorithms including support vector machines, [random forest], [gradient boosting], k-means and DBSCAN.
 * [scikit-image] (0.16.2): a collection of algorithms for image processing with [Python].
 * [TPOT] (0.11.1): a [Python] Automated [Machine Learning] tool that optimizes [machine learning] pipelines using genetic programming.
-* [XGBoost] (0.90): an optimized distributed [gradient boosting] library designed to be highly efficient, flexible and portable.
+* [XGBoost] (1.0.1): an optimized distributed [gradient boosting] library designed to be highly efficient, flexible and portable.
 * [Folium] (0.10.1): an open source library to visualize data that has been manipulated in [Python] on an interactive [Leaflet.js] map.
 * [ipyleaflet] (0.12.2): a [Jupyter] / [Leaflet.js] bridge enabling interactive maps in [Jupyter Notebook].
 * [Seaborn] (0.10.0): a [Python] visualization library based on [Matplotlib].
 It provides a high-level interface for drawing attractive statistical graphics.
-* [imbalanced-learn] (0.6.1): a [Python] package offering a number of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
+* [imbalanced-learn] (0.6.2): a [Python] package offering a number of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
 It is compatible with [scikit-learn] and it allows [SMOTE (Synthetic Minority Over-sampling Technique)].
 * [joblib] (0.14.1): a set of tools to provide lightweight pipelining in [Python].
 * [findspark] (1.3.0): a package to make [Spark] Context available in [Jupyter Notebook].